roelof4/eBus_MBus_RPI_interface/README.md

 can be used standalone provided a 5V powersupply is present.
 When mounted as a HAT on the Raspberry the 5V supply provided through the GPIO connector is used.

+The interface also features a ONE WIRE sensor screw terminal which can act as a multiple temperature sensor input (or whatever other ONE WIRE device available).

 Note: the I2C EEPROM is optional and used for a system with automatic recognition.